Fliplet/fliplet-cli/docs/API/fliplet-core.md

 - `interact` - `true / false` true when you are in edit mode in Fliplet Studio
 - `masterAppId` - when called from a live app, returns the ID of the master app seen through Fliplet Studio
 - `mode` - `'preview' / 'view' / 'interact'`
+- `demo` - boolean indicating whether the app is running in demo mode (e.g. when browsed via app previews)
 - `organizationName` - the user's organization name
 - `organizationId` - the user's organization id
 - `pageId` - the current page id